Trump says U.S. hopes for quick trade deal with UK

 Britain cannot seal a separate trade deal with the United States until it has left the European Union in 2019.

-(Reporting by Jeff Mason; Writing by Roberta Rampton; Editing by Noah Barkin)
+Reporting by Jeff Mason; Writing by Roberta Rampton; Editing by Noah Barkin